-3.3.1 Parameterization and Key Elasticities
+3.3.1.
+Parameterization and key elasticities

 In previous CGE models that include a disaggregated transport sector, AFVs have been represented as a separate sector that competed with internal combustion engine (ICE-only) vehicles in the provision of passenger vehicle transport services (see for example Karplus et al., 2010).
 Each AFV variant (PHEV, EV) was described by a vehicle capital, services, and fuel shares, plus a markup assigned to the vehicle share to capture the incremental cost of the alternative propulsion system.
-Our new approach (see Figure 1, green box at the bottom of the consumption nest) is to contain all of the powertrain options within a single household vehicle transport services nest (the left side of each diagram in Figure 7), and to have alternative powertrains compete as perfect substitutes at the level of the fuel-vehicle capital nest.
-The base vehicle and services inputs (on the right-hand side of the nest in Figure 1) are assumed to remain constant across powertrain type.
+Our new approach (see Fig. 1, green box at the bottom of the consumption nest) is to contain all of the powertrain options within a single household vehicle transport services nest (the left side of each diagram in Fig. 7), and to have alternative powertrains compete as perfect substitutes at the level of the fuel-vehicle capital nest.
+The base vehicle and services inputs (on the right-hand side of the nest in Fig. 7) are assumed to remain constant across powertrain types.
+This procedure reduces the number of cost shares that must be estimated for each powertrain type.
 It is based on the assumption that the primary distinguishing feature of alternative fuel vehicles is the powertrain, and that the incremental cost reflects the contribution of the powertrain and its impact on the fuel requirement as it compares to other powertrain-fuel combinations.